As a member of the Board of Education, I keep these three tenets in mind

 Wake County's teachers are professionals who continue to work hard to become leaders in their field.
 We have the highest concentration of teachers with their National Board Certification in the country!

 - Streamline initiatives - Implement new educational policies and planning with the lens of an educator.
-How can this fit into our current program, what can we take away?
-Let's not overburden our teachers by heaping on new policies, let's be intentional and empathetic in our initiatives.
+Let's be intentional and empathetic in our initiatives.
+Listen to our educators and see what they would like out of professional development and help them build that runway.

 - Promote differentiation - Teachers are already creating diverse, authentic learning experiences, using standards based objectives.
-Let's put our focus on learner profiles and formative assessments; instead of promoting high stakes testing.
+Using our Vision 2020, let's keep our focus on learner profiles and formative assessments; instead of promoting high stakes testing.

 We live in an innovative, family-friendly, and caring community, and the country has taken notice.
 Our school system is an important factor when families look to move into Wake County.

 - Push for funding and bond measures from the county and the state - North Carolina prohibits school districts from being self-funded.
-Education should not be about AC temperatures, it should be about teaching the whole student.
+Education should not be about doing more with less, it should be about teaching the whole student.
 Our students only get one shot at their education, let's make sure we get it right.

 - Thin the walls - Our proximity to higher education, research centers, technology & scientific giants; as well as centers for history, culture & the arts should be celebrated, and cultivated.
 Let us learn from our community, and let them learn from us.